 You may be eligible for a discount if you had commercial group or individual health insurance coverage with a Blue Cross and Blue Shield Plan issued in Illinois, Montana, New Mexico, Oklahoma or Texas and that coverage was within one year of your BCBSIL Medicare Supplement policy becoming effective.
 Applies to BCBSIL Medicare Supplement policies issued with an effective date on or after April 1, 2022.

 Some Medicare Supplement Insurance Plans have a money saving option called Medicare Select.
 With this option, the Medicare Part A deductible is covered for non-emergency care at Medicare Select hospitals.
 If it's an emergency, the Part A deductible is covered at any hospital.

 Medicare Select is not an HMO.
 You can choose your own doctors and specialists.
 To avoid paying the Part A deductible, you must agree to use a Medicare Select hospital for non-emergency care.

 You're eligible if you live within 30 miles of any Medicare Select hospital.
 Find a list of Medicare Select hospitals.
 Plans F, G, and N have Medicare Select options in Illinois.

 Only certain hospitals are network providers under this policy.
 Check with your doctor to find out if he or she has admitting privileges at the network hospital.
 If he or she does not, you may be required to use another doctor at the time of hospitalization or, if you still use a non-network hospital, you must pay the Part A deductible and any non-covered charges.

 Medicare Supplement Forms

-Below are some forms you may have to fill out while you're a member.
+Below are additional Medicare Supplement forms you may need to fill out while you're a member.